 • Decision to modify and approve as modified by the Province (PDF, 2.7 MB)

 Phase Two of the Official Plan review is currently underway.
-It will align the Official Plan with the Transportation Background Study update and the Water/Wastewater Master Plan, once complete.
+It will align the Official Plan with the Transportation Background Study update and the Water/Wastewater Master Plan.
 At that time, staff will bring forward any recommended land use policy changes associated with the Greater Sudbury Development Corporation’s Strategic Plan: From the Ground Up 2015-2025.

 Phase Two will also address any additional changes that may be required as a result of new provincial legislation.